Coming May 10, 2018!

 Texas Heroes, Book 27

-His career depends upon her objectivity—will he risk his future to save her when her life shatters?
+His career is in her hands—will he risk his future to save her?

 Read an Excerpt from Texas Lost